 Africa & Near East Fall Semester

 The Youth International Africa & Near East program is a 12 week experiential learning travel semester in Kenya, Egypt, and Jordan, beginning with a 3-day orientation in Colorado.
-The fall 2020 program has been cancelled due to COVID-19.
-We expect to resume this program in fall 2021.
+This program is not currently being offered.
+Please see itineraries for our single-country programs in Kenya, Ecuador, and Nepal.

 Colorado, USA: September 14 to 17